Chesapeake Almanac Podcast

 Copyright © John Page Williams Jr. All rights reserved.

-This is John Page Williams with another reading from my Chesapeake Almanac.
-This entry is from April and it's entitled, "Water Snakes and Mistaken Identity."
+This is John Page Williams with another reading from Chesapeake Almanac.
+This reading is from April and the title is "Kingfishers: Quick, Sturdy, and Loud."

 Subscribe to this podcast at https://chesapeake-almanac.captivate.fm/listen